BonsaiDen/JavaScript-Garden/doc/en/object/forinloop.md

     }

-Since it is not possible to change the behavior of the `for in` loop itself, it is necessary to filter out the unwanted properties inside the loop body , this is done by using the [`hasOwnProperty`](#object.hasownproperty) method of `Object.prototype`.
+Since it is not possible to change the behavior of the `for in` loop itself, it is necessary to filter out the unwanted properties inside the loop body, this is done by using the [`hasOwnProperty`](#object.hasownproperty) method of `Object.prototype`.